ymmiah/AiTestPrep/README.md

     -   **Topic & Pronunciation Practice:** Isolate and improve specific speaking skills with targeted exercises and AI analysis.
     -   **Interactive Vocabulary Builder:** Learn new words through a story-based game that uses spaced repetition principles.
     -   **Listening & Grammar Hubs:** Complete exercises with mock audio and test your knowledge with interactive quizzes.

+### 🇬🇧 B1 GESE Grade 5 Test Prep (New!)
+-   **Structured Practice:** Modules for both the Topic Phase and Conversation Phase of the exam.
+-   **Full Mock Exam:** A full, timed simulation of the 10-minute B1 test with a comprehensive final assessment.
+-   **AI-Powered Feedback:** Get detailed guidance on your performance to ensure you meet the B1 standard for your visa extension.

 ### 🎓 IELTS Exam Preparation